erlang/otp/HOWTO/INSTALL.md

     time source with elapsed time during suspend.
 *   `--disable-prefer-elapsed-monotonic-time-during-suspend` - Do not prefer an OS monotonic time source with elapsed time during suspend.
+*   `--disable-saved-compile-time` - Disable saving of compile date and time in the emulator binary.
 *   `--enable-dirty-schedulers` - Enable the **experimental** dirty schedulers functionality.
 Note that the dirty schedulers functionality is experimental, and **not supported**.
 This functionality **will** be subject to backward